lukany/aserehe/README.md

 [Semantic Version](https://semver.org/) based on conventional commit messages since the current version.
 The versions are expected to be defined as Git tags.
+By default, the version tags are expected to start with `v`.
+If you use a different prefix, you can specify it using the `--tag-prefix` option.

 ```console
 $ aserehe version